-Auto Mode Key Function: Holding the AUTO / AUTO MODE key down temporarily reverses the state of the Master Panel Touch Record key on a local basis.
-For example, if Touch Record is activated on the AutoTouch+ Panel, holding down the AUTO / AUTO MODE key will deactivate Touch Record on that channel as long as the key held down.
-If Touch Record is not active, holding the AUTO / AUTO MODE key will activate it for that channel.
+Holding the AUTO MODE key down temporarily reverses the state of the TOUCH RECORD key on a local basis.
+For example, if TOUCH RECORD is activated on the AutoTouch+ Panel, holding down the AUTO MODE key will deactivate TOUCH RECORD on that channel as long as the key is held down.
+If however TOUCH RECORD is not active, holding the AUTO MODE key will activate it for that channel.

+Using the AUTO MODE Key

-Using the Auto Mode Key: The AUTO / AUTO MODE key may be used as follows:
+The AUTO MODE key may be used as follows:

-- Global Touch Record Active: - Holding the AUTO / AUTO MODE key will deactivate Touch Record for that channel.
-This will allow enabled controls to be auditioned on a local basis without being punched-in. - Touching an enabled control will punch it in and holding it will keep it in RECORD.
-Pressing and holding the AUTO / AUTO MODE key before the control is released will deactivate Touch Record.
-When it is released, the control will not punch-out and will stay in RECORD in a Held state. - Global Touch Record Inactive: - Holding the AUTO / AUTO MODE key will activate Touch Record for that channel.
-This will allow enabled controls to be punched-in on a local basis. - Holding the AUTO / AUTO MODE key and releasing a control that is in RECORD will punch that control out.
-In this case, the control may be touched at any time, but the AUTO / AUTO MODE key must be pressed at the time of release for a punch-out to occur.
+- Global TOUCH RECORD Active: - Holding the AUTO MODE key will deactivate TOUCH RECORD for that channel.
+This will allow enabled controls to be auditioned on a local basis without being punched-in. - Touching an enabled control will punch it in, holding it will keep it in RECORD.
+Pressing and holding the AUTO MODE key before the control is released will deactivate TOUCH RECORD.
+When it is released, the control will not punch-out and will stay in RECORD in a Held state. - Global TOUCH RECORD Inactive: - Holding the AUTO MODE key will activate TOUCH RECORD for that channel.
+This will allow enabled controls to be punched-in on a local basis. - Holding the AUTO MODE key and releasing a control that is in RE-CORD will punch that control out.
+In this case, the control may be touched at any time, but the AUTO MODE key must be pressed at the time of release for a punch-out to occur.

-Note: To achieve the function mentioned above when Global Touch Record is inactive, the "Modified Untouch Inverts" option (radio button "Touch Record") must be selected (also refer to chapter 5.21.8).
+To achieve the function mentioned above when Global TOUCH RECORD is inactive, the 'Modified Untouch Inverts' option (radio button 'Touch Record') must be selected (also refer to chapter 5.21.7).